Yellow Foot Tortoise

 Common Disease

-• Early symptoms are puffy eyes and running nose.
+• Early symptoms are puffy eyes and a running nose.